What is D-xylose?

 Swedish researchers have looked at decorin, a xylose-linked glycoprotein in collagen, and studied its absence in relation to osteoarthritis.

-National health agencies across Europe and the Americas have concluded D-Xylose is safe and effective when used as a food supplement.
+National health agencies across Europe and the Americas have concluded D-Xylose is safe and effective when used as a supplement.
 When consumed in excessive amounts, at a rate many times the suggested maximum dose, it may cause adverse effects such as gastrointestinal discomfort and diarrhea.
 A tolerance for larger amounts can be developed over time.
-Always consult your health care practitioner before taking any food supplements.
+Always consult your health care practitioner before taking any supplements.

 Candida sufferers: Xylotene is thought to inhibit candida growth but encourage the growth of some wheat fungi.